The journal of a fool who may now be regretting his drunken boasts and plans back in the bubble.

 I’ve now landed, and have decided I will spend a short time in the area.
 One thing I was not expecting was to find a line of ships outside Jaques Station.
 All were cruise liners so I suspect they allowing passengers to take holos before docking.
 Also saw a bulk freighter for the first time, presumably bringing supplies from the Bubble to Colonia.
 Was an impressive site.
 Perhaps that might be a source of quick and easy income, ferrying goods back and forth (though I expect wages/rewards to be low).

 HMS Dolphin is now in for a full service.
 Looking at the shipyard and brochures at present for something to use locally.
-Only thing is no Gutamaya stuff over here (no Alliance) and in reality I’m not sure an Orca or Beluga will be suitable for me.
+Only thing is no Gutamaya stuff over here (no Empire nor Alliance presence) and in reality I’m not sure an Orca or Beluga will be suitable for me.
 I might have to go for something a lot more practical.

 I always intended to include a scan of my route map, which I obtained from the excellent Elite Dangerous Fandon Wiki pages.